 A total of nine core samples were obtained along the linear transects established for geophysical surveys using an Eijkelkamp Russian style peat auger inserted vertically into the peat layer.
-Representative 5 cm subsamples were taken at depth intervals 0-30, 30-50, 50-100 cm and each subsequent 100 cm interval until mineral substrate was reached.
-The length of the sampling device was 9 m total so detection of any deeper boundaries below 9 m using direct methods was not possible.
-Peat layers were described in the field as “peat”, “transitional” (a mixing horizon of peat and mineral soil) and “mineral soil” (mostly clay), which represented underlying mineral substrate.
-The 5 cm subsamples were oven dried for bulk density determination and sent to the USFS Northern Research Station soil analysis laboratory for carbon analysis.
+Representative 5 cm peat soil subsamples were taken at depth intervals 0-30, 30-50, 50-100 cm and each subsequent 100 cm interval until mineral substrate was reached.
 After extraction of core samples, water tables were directly measured using a measuring tape.

-4. Results
+The length of the sampling device was 9 m, so detection of any deeper boundaries below 9 m using direct methods was not possible.
+Peat layers were described in the field as “peat”, “transitional” (a mixing horizon of peat and mineral soil) and “mineral soil” (mostly marine derived fine silt and clay), which represented underlying mineral substrate.
+The 5 cm subsamples were oven dried at 60 °C until constant weight was achieved, and weighed for bulk density determination.
+Peat samples were then sent to the USFS Northern Research Station soil analysis laboratory for carbon analysis.
+Samples were finely ground, homogenized, and analyzed for total C using a LECO TruSpec elemental CN analyzer (LECO Corp, St. Joseph Michigan).
+Laboratory standards and analytical duplicates were run every 10 samples to ensure data quality.
+Peat carbon storage was calculated as:

+Cpeat = V*Cd

+where Cpeat is carbon storage (MgC ha-1); V is peat volume (m3), the product of area (ha) and depth (cm); and Cd is peat carbon density (kg C m-3), the product of peat bulk density (kg m-3) and carbon content (%C).

+2.5 Geophysical surveys

-A set of geophysical surveys combined with direct sampling was conducted at each study site and consisted of: 1) one or more GPR common offset transects between 30-100 m long to identify the peat-mineral soil reflector and other stratigraphic features (such as presence of wood layers or buried buttressed trees) within the peat soil reflection record; 2) one or more GPR common mid-point surveys to estimate EM wave velocity along the peat column and convert two-way travel time into depth for common offset profiles; 3) one or more electrical resistivity transects between 48-144 m long to provide additional information related to: a) peat thickness in regions where GPR was anticipated to fail due to thicknesses being greater than the GPR penetration depth and/or excessive GPR attenuation associated with high electrical conductivity; and b) variations in the lithology of the sub-peat mineral deposits; and 4) one or more direct soil cores in order to confirm depth of the peat-mineral soil interface and to obtain samples for subsequent C analysis at selected locations.
+A set of geophysical surveys combined with direct sampling at each study site consisted of: 1) one or more GPR common offset transects between 30-100 m long to identify the peat-mineral soil reflector and other stratigraphic features (such as presence of wood layers or buried buttressed trees) within the peat soil reflection record; 2) one or more GPR common mid-point surveys to estimate EM wave velocity along the peat column and convert two-way travel time into depth for common offset profiles; 3) one or more electrical resistivity transects between 48-144 m long to provide additional information related to: a) peat thickness in regions where GPR was anticipated to fail due to thicknesses being greater than the GPR penetration depth and/or excessive GPR attenuation associated with high electrical conductivity; and b) variations in the lithology of the sub-peat mineral deposits; and 4) one or more direct soil cores in order to confirm depth of the peat-mineral soil interface and to obtain samples for subsequent C analysis at selected locations.
 Since not every core collected was analyzed for C content, Table 2 presents a summary of cores collected including average C percent and content along the peat column.

-Specific results per site are explained below.
+3. Results

-4. 1.
-Tanjung Gunung: shallow peat (0-4 m)
+3.1 Tanjung Gunung: shallow peat (0-4 m)

 A set of two orthogonal common-offset profiles were collected at Site TG1 with the 0 m distance in Line 1 (Figure 2a) crossing Line 2 (Figure 2b) at 24 m along the profile.
 An average EM wave velocity of 0.04 m ns-1 for the peat column was estimated from GPR common mid-point profiles (not shown here for brevity).
 Using this velocity estimate, GPR common offset profiles (Figure 2) identified a 4 m thick peat column that is laterally continuous over the profile.